dNamiLab/dNami/doc/usage/syntax.rst

 ==============================

 To specify second order derivatives, two ways are currently possible.
 The user can directly specify a second derivative (discretised as a second derivative) or by taking the first derivative twice as detailed below.
 The two approaches are mathematically equivalent but will yields different results when discretised.
 The curly-bracket '}' symbol is used when taking a derivative inside another derivative.
-This approach can also be applied to cross-derivates.
+This approach can also be applied to cross-derivatives.

 .. table:: Second derivative notation expressed in dNami syntax